zoho/SalesIQ-Mobilisten-iOS/README.md

 ## Getting Started

 Mobilisten comes with a set of highly configurable APIs to suit your needs.
-Get started by creating an `App` and `Access` keys for the Mobilisten SDK for your application's bundle ID from the Zoho SalesIQ console.
+Register your app's Bundle ID via the SalesIQ Console to generate the `App` and `Access` keys for Mobilisten.

 ## Initializing Mobilisten
 Use the `ZohoSalesIQ.initWithAppKey(:accessKey:completion:)` API to initialize Mobilisten.